Economy of East Asia: Japan

-Ancient Chinese coinage and money was introduced to Japan about 1500 years ago during the during early Han dynasty.
+Ancient Chinese coinage and money was introduced to Japan about 1500 years ago during the early Han dynasty.
 The Japanese did not mint coins from copper and silver until 708 AD and paper money was introduced in 1661.
 Japan during the Yayoi period engaged in intensive rice agriculture in paddy fields introduced from southern China via the Ryukyu Islands which developed a manorial feudal economy similar to that of medieval Europe.

 As the Yayoi economy used no form of currency, bartering was used to trade goods and services, predominantly farm implements.
 Yayoi farmers fished, hunted, gathered and farmed.
 The introduction of a highly advanced form of rice cultivation using irrigation propelled the Yayoi economy.
 Terraced paddy fields made the Yayoi more successful in the growing of rice that surpluses were often produced.
 The agricultural surpluses produced by the manorial Yayoi economy stimulated Japan's early handicraft industries and the establishment of urban villages and permanent settlements started to appear in the Yayoi agricultural community as cities didn't exist at that time.

 As the Yayoi economy became more sophisticated, Japanese craftsmen began to venture in metallurgy and began to develop their own tools such as swords, arrowheads, axes, chisels, knives, sickles, and fishhooks.
 Decorative items such as ceremonial bells and mirrors were used as religious rituals and status symbols.
 As the Yayoi population increased, the society became more stratified and complex.
 They wove textiles, lived in permanent farming villages, and constructed buildings with wood and stone.
 Yayoi merchants and farmers also accumulated wealth through land ownership and the storage of grain.
 Such factors promoted the development of distinct social classes.
 Contemporary Chinese sources described the people as having tattoos and other bodily markings which indicated differences in socioeconomic status.